KDE/digikam-doc/main_window/image_view.rst

     The Advanced Rename Sequence Number Dialog to Setup Modifiers in Renaming Pattern

+In the sequence **Number** dialog you will find following options:

+- **Extension aware numbering**: will start a new sequence for every file extension.
-In the sequence **Number** dialog you will find two options: **Extension aware numbering** and **Folder aware numbering**.
-If they are checked digiKam will start a new sequence for every file extension and / or folder.
+- **Folder aware numbering**: will start a new sequence for every folder.
+- **File Counter aware numbering**: will searches for the highest used counter in the filename from the image's directory and continues it.
+- **Randow text aware numbering**.

 The **Date and Time** selection dialog looks like this: